 - Please note that all emails to the Administrative Chair need to have ‘BACS Doctoral Thesis Prize’ and the candidate’s full name in the email subject line.

 - Late submissions will not be accepted.

 Based on these documents, the Award Panel will draw up a short list of nominees.
-The Award Panelists for 2021 are: Professor Chris Berry, Professor Stephen Feuchtwang and Professor Naomi Standen.
-On 25th June 2021, the Awards Panel will invite the shortlisted nominees to submit an electronic copy of their dissertation to each of the three panel members by email.
+The Award Panel members for 2022 are: William Hurst (Cambridge) Xiaoning Lu (SOAS) and Rana Mitter (Oxford).
+On 25th June 2022, the Awards Panel will invite the shortlisted nominees to submit an electronic copy of their dissertation to each of the panel members by email.

-The winner will be announced at the BACS Annual General Meeting in September 2021.
-The winner will receive a prize of £500 and a certificate.
-Runners-up will receive honourable mention.
+The winner will be announced at the BACS Annual General Meeting to be held at the University of Oxford, 31st August to 2nd September 2022.
+The winner will receive a prize of £500 and support in attending the conference.
 The dissertation abstracts and bio of the winner will be posted on the BACS website.